Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/README.md

 ## ![Compatibility Issues](https://user-images.githubusercontent.com/117650736/204738545-59d5f4c6-6238-4d85-98f0-8e2042c5405b.png)
 ![image](https://user-images.githubusercontent.com/117650736/201681843-d287845a-cbce-423d-a1cc-60348379d2f7.png)

-* If you experience a problem while loading sound effects (e.g. Out of Memory error), you can press both `Left` and `Right` D-Pad or `4` and `6` key repeatedly at the *SEGA / SONIC TEAM* splash screen until the red **[!]
+* If you experience a problem while loading sound effects (e.g. Out of Memory error and Game Crashes/Freezes), you can press both `Left` and `Right` D-Pad or `4` and `6` key repeatedly at the *SEGA / SONIC TEAM* splash screen until the red **[!]
 SFX Disabled** message will appear on the splash screen.
 This will disable the SFX functionallity and greatly reduces loading times and memory usage.

 (This feature is present for the **FULL** version only, since Ver.
 2.00 Final Release).

+If the problem still persists, you can also get the debug build with no SFX capability and try it on some of your phones that having problems with playing sound effects (*See "Experimental releases"*).

 * If the game doesn't work on some phones, use the `Java Adapter for Mobile Expert Edition / JAM EE` adapter tool to make workaround.